brian-team/brian2/docs_sphinx/user/synapses.rst

 Accessing synaptic variables
 ----------------------------
 Synaptic variables can be accessed in a similar way as `NeuronGroup` variables.
-They can indexed with two indexes, corresponding to the indexes of pre and postsynaptic neurons, and optionally with a third index in the case of multiple synapses.
+They can be indexed with two indexes, corresponding to the indexes of pre and postsynaptic neurons, and optionally with a third index in the case of multiple synapses.
 Here are a few examples::